lmfit/asteval/_sources/api.rst.txt

 An Interpreter instance has many methods, but most of them are implementation details for how to handle particular AST nodes, and should not be considered as part of the usable API.
-The methods described be low, and the examples elsewhere in this documentation should be used as the stable API.
+The methods described below, and the examples elsewhere in this documentation should be used as the stable API.